Franks3dShop/Amiga2MacFloppy/README.md

 shown in Workbench having Both Forks, Data Fork, or MacBin Only. split resource and forks.

-If you do not have CrossMac, you can find it on archive.org in this set of [CommodoreAmigaApplications](https://archive.org/details/CommodoreAmigaApplicationsADF).
+If you do not have CrossMAC, you can find it on archive.org in this set of [CommodoreAmigaApplications](https://archive.org/details/CommodoreAmigaApplicationsADF).